hoshiyuki-tamako/atelier_online_data_unpack/README.md

 due to element-ui / element-theme-dark cannot be toggle easily, currently using conditional link element to load css when darkmode

+### Naming

+due to ad-blocker, some of the files has rename to fit the needs such as removing `adv` from wording

 ## Running The Script

 ### Development